Autism: A History of Diagnostic Changes

 2013

-DSM-5 brings the pervasive developmental categories into a single autism spectrum model.
+DSM-5 brings the pervasive developmental categories into a single diagnosis of autism spectrum disorder.

 ICD-11 follows with a similar spectrum model, adding sensory processing issues, such as over- or under-responsiveness to sounds, sights, smells, tastes, or touch.